noenomblot/ADA_P3-jekyll/index.md

 events.
 What emerges is a portrait of online communities that are highly reactive yet structurally resilient, revealing how digital spaces mirror — and sometimes amplify — the rhythms of the real world.

-## 1. From Hyperlinks to Communities

-In the final version, this section will:

-- explain how we build the **Reddit hyperlink network**:
-  - each node = a subreddit
-  - each edge = a hyperlink from a post in subreddit A pointing to subreddit B
-- show basic **descriptive statistics**:
-  - number of posts, subreddits, edges
-  - degree distribution, top “hub” communities
-- describe our **preprocessing**:
-  - how we handle bots / spammy subreddits
-  - how we aggregate edges over time (per day/week)
-- introduce our **community detection**:
-  - which algorithm we use (e.g. Louvain)
-  - how we interpret the main clusters (politics, movies, gaming, etc.)

 ## 2. Event-Born Links: Short Flares or Lasting Imprints?